slowtacocar/pieslide/README.md

 The code is automatically built and deployed to Firebase on commits to master.

-See [Testing.md](Testing.md) for information on how to test functionality and styling on multiple browsers before releasing to production.

 **This is paid, closed-source software.
 Do not redistribute.**